Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 end

 The dashboard includes real-time job monitoring, cron schedule visualization, batch tracking, error inspection with full backtraces, and performance graphs.
-It’s more polished out of the box than Mission Control.
+It's more polished out of the box than Mission Control, the separate dashboard gem you bolt onto Solid Queue, which I walk through in the full Mission Control guide.

-Sidekiq processes jobs 5x faster than Solid Queue and 2.5x faster than GoodJob.
-Here are the numbers from a standardized test - 10,000 lightweight jobs (JSON parse + DB write) on a 4-core VPS with PostgreSQL 16 and Redis 7.
+On my test rig, Sidekiq processed this particular workload about 5x faster than Solid Queue and about 2.5x faster than GoodJob.
+I ran 10,000 lightweight jobs (JSON parse plus one DB write) against each backend, on a 4-core Hetzner VPS running Ubuntu 24.04, PostgreSQL 16, and Redis 7.
+Same database, same hardware, same workload, warm cache - only the queue adapter changed between runs.

 | Metric | Solid Queue | Sidekiq | GoodJob |